hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 products with correlating GTINs.
 In Grid Pike, this is handled through the use of the metadata field.

-In Grid Identity, we further define this functionality through a new concept called "Alternate IDs".
+In Grid Pike v2, we further define this functionality through a new concept called "Alternate IDs".
 This is implemented through a field called `alternate_ids` on the `Organization` message and a new message called `AlternateIDIndexEntry`.
 The `alternate_ids` field allows users and smart contracts to easily fetch a list of all of the alternate IDs associated with an organization.
-The AlternateIDIndexEntry message serves as an index to fetch a Grid Identity organization from an externally known ID, and also ensures that no organization can have an alternate ID that is already assigned.
+The AlternateIDIndexEntry message serves as an index to fetch a Grid Pike organization from an externally known ID, and also ensures that no organization can have an alternate ID that is already assigned.

 When an organization is created, we check the list of alternate IDs supplied in